A NEW EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE.

 1. Charli XCX - “Boys”

-Oh boy!
-Charli XCX’s latest single, “Boys”, is the latest catchy summer song to get us focused on what is most important: BOYS.
-The song has a soft beat focused in on the light trap elements throughout; the now typical of the charged up Charli XCX sound, as of recent.
-The music video is co-directed by Charli with help from Director Sarah McColga featuring 60 different boys - both Charli’s friends and crushes - and is basically a visual masterpiece of your everyday guys.
-All the ‘boys’ look great and are meant to be mocking how women are portrayed in music videos today.
+Oh, boy!
+Charli XCX’s latest single, “Boys”, is the latest catchy summer song, to get us focused on what is most important: BOYS.
+The song has a soft beat, that is focused-in on the light trap elements throughout; the now typical charged up Charli XCX sound.
+The music video is co-directed by Charli, with help from Director Sarah McColga, featuring 60 different boys - both Charli’s friends and crushes - and is basically a visual masterpiece of your everyday guys.
+All the ‘boys’ look smashing, as they are meant to be mocking how women are portrayed in music videos today.

-The song’s chorus is Charli apologizing for missing out on a friend’s party, with good reason: “I was busy thinking ‘bout boys, boys, boys.”
+The song’s chorus is Charli apologizing for missing out on a friend’s party and with good reason: “I was busy thinking ‘bout boys, boys, boys.”
 The sound is complete with a Super Mario-esque tone that keeps you focusing on your next power up *insert winking emoji here.
-The song is an anthem for all girls (and boys) who like boys and how often we get stuck thinking about them and their...faces...
+The song is an anthem for all the girls (and the boys) who like boys, and for how often we get stuck thinking about them and their (*coughs) faces.
 With the catchiness and the beautiful simplification of visuals to accompany them, we are feeling Charli and all her Boys, too!

 2. Skrillex feat.
 Poo Bear “Would You Ever”

 Skrillex is back, and better than ever.
 But then again, did he ever really leave?
-As one of the Dubstep founding fathers, Skrillex made big sound waves in 2010-2015 with his unique world DJ sound.
-With this new smash “Would You Ever,” he brings that same complementary electric sound back with a 2017 plot twist!
-We can't forget to pay mention to the iconic Poo Bear on the track, as well.
+As one of Dubstep's founding fathers, Skrillex made big sound waves in 2010-2015 with his unique world DJ sound.
+With this new hit, “Would You Ever,” he brings that same complementary electric sound back.
+Except this has a 2017 plot twist!
+We can't forget to pay mention to Poo Bear on the track, as well.

 3. Boogarins-Foi Mal

-Boogarins’ third album La Vem A Morte is by far this writer’s favorite rock album (so far) of 2017.
-Foi Mal (direct English translation meaning ‘my bad’) is definitely the best song off of the album.
+Boogarins’ third album, La Vem A Morte, is by far this writer’s favorite rock album of 2017.
+Foi Mal (direct English translation meaning ‘my bad’) is definitely the best notable song, off of the album.
 The Boogarins are from Goiânia, Brazil, and all of their lyrics are in Portuguese.
-So if you don't speak an ounce of the language you can really focus on the instruments and the melodies instead of what they’re saying, as we're sure they will forgive you.
-But if you just can't help yourself, we've attached the English version following the original; can you sense the political take away?
+So if you don't speak an ounce of the language, you can really focus on the instruments and the melodies. instead of what they’re saying, as we're sure they will forgive you (this time).
+But if you just can't help yourself, we've attached the English version following the original; maybe you can sense the political take away?

-Something that’s so admirable about Boogarins is in their technical ability; they’re simply amazing live.
-They marry great rock music with chill melodies that will ultimately relax you.
-And if you haven't heard these guys yet, the time has come, because we think they’re gonna blow up soon (in the best way possible, of course)!
+Something that’s so admirable about Boogarins is in their technical ability; they’re simply unmatched. when performing live.
+They marry rock music with chill melodies. that will ultimately relax you.
+And if you haven't heard of these guys just yet, the time has come, because we think they’re gonna blow up soon (in the best way possible, of course)!

 4. Billie Eilish-My Boy